kenjinc/institutional-ingredient-repurposing/scripts/cleaning-script.md

-because there are subtle differences in how respondents’ inputted their site-level information, there are some formatting refinements that need to be made in order accommodate some downstream functions
+because there are subtle differences in how respondents’ inputted their site-level information, there are some formatting refinements that need to be made in order accommodate future downstream functions

-to identify these particularities, we consult the parent data in the `xlsxs` folder
+to identify these particularities, we consult the parent data in the `xlsxs` folder and compare them against what is currently provided in the aggregated dataset and the formatting requirements for our analyses

 *san jose state university*